IIT-Sujal/Bingo-Game/README.md

 ### Output

 A set of 200 unique tickets will be generated in the ticket folder.
+You can have a look over the sample of tickets by looking into the tickets folder of this repository.

+### Custom Invocation

+If you want to generate your own customized set of tickets, just change the image adjust the coordinates for numbers to be written and run the code.

 ## Authors